10 Simple Ways to Feel Alive

-What do rock concerts, making love and exercise all have in common?
+What do rock concerts, having sex and exercise all have in common?

 I thought about that this weekend after seeing the Melvins play live at the Great American Music Hall in San Francisco.
 I’ve never really been into the Melvins, but my sister’s boyfriend is a big fan.
 Three out of four of us went to the show not really knowing what we were going to see.